bohendo/blog-content/crypto/flash-loan.md

 A blockchain security firm released a detailed [step-by-step analysis](https://medium.com/@peckshield/bzx-hack-full-disclosure-with-detailed-profit-analysis-e6b1fa9b18fc) of the incident.
 TL;DR:

  1. **Flash Loan**: Ethereum account 0x148 took out a loan of 10k ETH (worth $2.6 million).
- 2. **Collateralized Loan**: They locked up 5.5k ETH in a lending pool & used this as collateral to borrow 112 wBTC (worth $1 million)
+ 2. **Collateralized Loan**: They locked up 5.5k ETH in [Compound](https://compound.finance) & used this as collateral to borrow 112 wBTC (worth $1 million)
- 3. **The Pump**: They deposit 1.3k ETH as collateral to open a 5x leveraged long wBTC/short ETH position.
-Behind the scenes, 5.6k ETH was swapped for 51 wBTC via a market with too little liquidity and the price of wBTC shoots up to 3x it's normal price.
+ 3. **The Pump**: They deposit 1.3k ETH collateral into the bZk lending pool to open a 5x leveraged long wBTC/short ETH position.
+Behind the scenes, 51 wBTC was purchased for 5.6k ETH was via a market with too little liquidity and the price of wBTC shoots up to 3x it's normal price.
  4. **The Dump**: They sell all 112 borrows wBTC at the newly pumped price yielding 6.8k ETH.
  5. **Payback**: They buy back 112 wBTC at the newly deflated price for 4.3k ETH, repay their collateralized loan to unlock & withdraw their 5.5k Eth deposit, and then repay their 10k ETH flash loan with a healthy chunk of 1.2k ETH leftover as profit.